aristocratious/s/_RestorationServices/fire-damage-restoration.md

 ## HIRE US FOR FIRE DAMAGE RESTORATION

 See how Steamatic can help you.
-We can work on homes throughout the Twin Cities, so give us a call today.
+We can work on homes throughout the {{ site.servingarea }}, so give us a call today.
 We’ll take care of the fire damage so that you can move forward with your life.